orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+Warning on multiline () with a , missing or

+---

 Generate under/above a function, applicable to these versions etc.. ; migrations from many versions to a new version.
 - Focus in on a singular method and all the supported versions.